hasura/gatsby-gitbook-starter/README.md

 - For sub nesting in left sidebar, create a folder with the same name as the top level `.md` filename and the sub navigation is auto-generated.
 The sub navigation is alphabetically ordered.

 ### Algolia Configuration

-To have Algolia correctly running on local environment, you have first login in your algolia dashboard and create an algolia index.
-Then you go on config.js and update the `search` object to:
+To setup Algolia, go to `config.js` and update the `search` object to look like the one below:
 ```...,
 		"search": {
 			"enabled": true,